Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-CD20-lymphocytes are cells of humoral immunity, responsible for the synthesis of antibodies.
-They are formed in the bone marrow from the stem cells, where the first stages of differentiation take place.
-According to modern ideas, the development of B-lymphocytes passes from the stem cell stage to the early and late predecessors and, finally, to the mature cell.
-B-lymphocytes are mainly concentrated in the peripheral lymphoid organs.
+CD20 lymphocytes are humoral immunity cells responsible for antibody synthesis.
+They are formed in the bone marrow from stem cells, where they undergo the first stages of differentiation.
+According to modern concepts, the development of B lymphocytes occurs in stages from a stem cell to early and late precursors and, finally, to a mature cell.
+B lymphocytes are mainly concentrated in peripheral lymphoid organs.
 Peripheral blood contains only 15-20% of their total number.
-The ratio of populations in the total B-lymphocyte pool is important in assessing humoral immunity: B-lymphocytes with IgM-receptors are 3-10%; with IgG-receptors - 2-6%, with IgA-receptors - 1-3%.
-With the violation of the ratio of B-lymphocytes, many diseases are associated.
-Insufficiency of B-cells leads to severe immunodeficiency, and their excessive activity - to the development of autoimmune pathology.
+The ratio of populations in the total pool of B lymphocytes is of great importance in assessing humoral immunity: B lymphocytes with IgM receptors make up 3-10%; with IgG receptors - 2-6%, with IgA receptors - 1-3%.
+Many diseases are associated with an imbalance in the ratio of B lymphocytes.
+B-cell deficiency leads to severe immunodeficiencies, and their excessive activity leads to the development of autoimmune pathology.

-It should be noted that the number of B-lymphocytes in the peripheral blood, a fairly stable indicator of homeostasis, varies little with different effects, so deviating its value from normal can serve as one of the important criteria for immunopathology.
+It should be noted that the number of B-lymphocytes in the peripheral blood is a fairly stable indicator of homeostasis, changing little under various influences, therefore, a deviation of its value from the normal can serve as one of the important criteria of immunopathology.